A Social-Philosophical Journey in 25 Quotes

 […]increasingly prefer to hear opinion rather than fact. […]

-are featuring more content provided by think-tanks, for instance.
+[Newspapers and magazines] are featuring more content provided by think-tanks, for instance.
 A more pernicious trend is the growing number of public-relations workers.
 In 1980 PR flaks and journalists prowled in around equal numbers; in 2008 the ratio of PR folk to journalists was nearly four to one.

 —The Economist: No News Isn’t Good News (2013).